Deploying SCF

 tcb fn deploy --all

-Method 2: Deploy from Current Directory
+Method 2: Deploying from the Current Directory

 cd my-function